 In my last post, I promised you I’d share a surprising way to use the Mini Cheesecake Pumpkins that I made using silicone molds.
 Did you have any idea I would stuff these creamy little bites of Halloween goodness into a cupcake?
+I just know you are going to love these Ultimate Cheesecake Stuffed Halloween Cupcakes.

 After waiting for my cupcakes to bake and cool, I finally got to cut into one, and I got a little giddy when I saw that the pumpkin still looked like a pumpkin.
 The texture of the cheesecake was still creamy and smooth.
 At that point I was so happy that I decided to go all out and use Cooks Illustrated’s Ultimate Chocolate Cupcake recipe, because something so pretty surely needed to taste just as wonderful.